snbohman/MossCore/docs/layout.md

 heavy, I wont be providing it, but feel free to look at '''core/contex.hpp''' for the full definition.

+### [1.3] Values
+Values are set by systems in the **build** stage/function.
+In the build stage every entity is ensure to exist.
+In values I of course mean the values of component/component initialization.
+So two possibilities exist:
+    - Setting it in a build system.
+    - Loading from json file.
+The loading json file function will be in the future provided by a config or by the contex, im not really sure.
+It will be used by the ui engine, to easily load components from json files that the ui writes to.
+A load json extension will also be added to load from json entity files.

 ## [2] Ecs
 ### [2.1] Component